wikimedia/WiktionaryMobile/README.md

 PROJECT SETUP (using Eclipse)

 In the Project Properties -> Java Build Path under Libraries be sure to include the phonegap-1.0.0.jar.
+Project should target Android 2.2.

 ANT CONFIGURATION